jonasschneider/cor/README.md

 - Design goal should probably "as little resident/permanent state in C-land as possible", given entropy and all that

+- Continuity: The user space perspective is "do a syscall, then later *return* from the syscall", while the kernel has a completely different view.

 The Story
 ---------